Prepare your students for their end of grade assessments with an End-of-Year Quiz and Swap Review Game.

 Place the cards around the room numerically and give each student a recording sheet.
 Assign students or pairs to a starting point card.
 Give students time to review the card and record their answers in the corresponding space on their paper.
 Students will rotate to the next card when you say, “SCOOT!”
 Continue in this manner until students return to their starting point.

 👋 Exit Ticket

 Use these cards as a formative assessment after your lesson.
 Pick a random assortment of cards and project them on the board for the whole class to see.
 Students can record their answers on a sheet of paper, sticky note, or notebook.

 Easily Prepare This Resource for Your Students

-Use the dropdown icon on the Download button to choose between the Color or Blackline version of this resource.
+Use the dropdown icon on the Download button to choose between the Color or Blackline version or the editable Google slides for this resource.
 A recording sheet and answer key are also included with this download.